 The Kaiser Family Foundation’s Role in Today’s Health Care System

 Drew E. Altman, Ph.D., President and Chief Executive Officer.
-Updated: May 2013
+Updated: May 2014

 How Kaiser Determined Its Strategic Direction

 Just as important, not only was the U.S. health care system bigger than it was in the 1980s, but it was a radically different one as well.
 When I was a vice president at the Robert Wood Johnson Foundation in the early 1980s, we saw ourselves as key players in a largely not-for-profit health care community that had great interest in working with the philanthropic community, and in the demonstration, research, and training projects that foundations funded.
 Those days are largely gone.
-Today’s health care system is dominated by large commercial interests driven by investors’ demand for profit by nonprofits almost equally focused on revenues, and by government policy decisions that often are shaped by larger ideological, political, and budgetary concerns.
+Today’s health care system is dominated by large commercial interests driven by investors’ demand for profit, by non-profits almost equally focused on revenues, and by government policy decisions that often are shaped by larger ideological, political, and budgetary concerns.
 For better and worse, health care has become big money and big politics, and health foundations initially struggled to adapt.